-After that, we headed off to our fist major site, the ancient city of Bath!
+After that, we headed off to our first major site, the ancient city of Bath!
 Home to some original Roman Baths…a lot of very ornate, historical buildings in the town, but only one or two of the original Roman Baths still stands.
 We stopped to see The Crescent at the edge of Victoria Park (the English LOVE Queen Victoria).
-We got a couple of hours to explore on our own and eat, and per our tour guide, we first ate at Gourmet Scoffs-we had a pasty (which is like a Southern meat pie filled with different meats & veggies), and it was super delish!
+We got a couple of hours to explore on our own and per our tour guide, we first had lunch at Gourmet Scoffs-we had a pasty (which is like a Southern meat pie filled with different meats & veggies), and it was super delish!

 Then we went more to the center of town for a small walking tour and look into the Roman Baths.
 You can have free entrance in to see the Sacred Pool and sample some mineral water from the King’s Spring.
 They have a larger museum you can buy tickets for and see The Great Bath and spa pump rooms.

-We also did a quick walk through the Bath Abbey, which has the largest stained glass window in England (if I remember right!).
-While Cassandra was in the Roman bath museum, I walked down the River Avon and chilled for a while.
+We also did a quick walk through the Bath Abbey, which has the largest stained glass window in England!
+While my best friend was in the Roman bath museum, I walked down the River Avon and chilled for a while.
 Over the river is Pulteney Bridge (below) which was modeled after the Ponte Vecchio in Florence, Italy with little shops across it.
 Ah Florence, how I miss you!

-There is also a Jane Austen House museum in Bath (if you love her books).
-We didn’t have time for anything else because we had to get ready to travel to Stonehenge!
+There is also a Jane Austen House museum in Bath for all you literary lovers.
 If you are traveling around England on your own, you could spend a full day or two in Bath, and Bath is about a 2 hour drive from London.
 Here is a beautiful pic of the English countryside on the way to Stonehenge…England is so green!